campg2j003/JAWS-Script-for-Audacity/CONTRIBUTING.md

 To build the installer you will also need [NSIS](http://nsis.sf.net).
 The package is made by V2.46.

 You will also need [`md2html`][md2html] or some other method of converting Markdown to HTML.
 Note that `md2html` produces a table of contents and substitutes text from `md2html.cfg`, so you will have to do this yourself if you use another tool.  `md2html` is written in Python, but there is a [MS Windows executable][md2htmlexe] so you don't have to have Python installed.
-To use it, unzip `md2html.zip` in a folder.
+To use it, place `md2html.exe` in a folder on your machine.
 (If this folder is not on your execution path you will need to set the MD2HTML environment variable in `build.cmd` to it.)
 [md2html]: https://github.com/campg2j003/md2html
 [md2htmlexe]: https://github.com/campg2j003/md2html/releases/download/v1.0.3/md2html.exe